 Classic Christmas performances and panto merriment

-Opera, pop, jazz, rock 'n' roll, Elizabethan Madrigals as well as Christmas carols form an eclectic Ceredigion Christmas music programme.
+Opera, pop, jazz, rock 'n' roll, as well as Christmas carols form an eclectic Ceredigion Christmas music programme.

-Everyone is invited to join in the annual charity singalong led by popular Aberystwyth mixed choir Sgarmes.
+Each year the annual Welsh language Christmas cabaret by local group Cabarela is much anticipated as well as the annual charity singalong led by popular Aberystwyth mixed choir Sgarmes.

 Plygain is a traditional Welsh Christmas service and the carols are very different from the usual English Christmas carol tradition.
 There will be no programme set out before hand and no one leads the service as soloists, groups and even choirs take turns to sing traditional carols without accompaniment.
 This unique Welsh language tradition can be experienced at St John the Baptist church in Penrhyncoch, near Aberystwyth.